abhiram25/ruby_wheel_of_fortune/pseudo.md

           or else add the difference between computer's money and player's money + 100
 6. Computer Turn
+   i.
+Only if player turn is false or else break ii. computer_turn is true until it picks wrong letter
 7. Computer spins and the value gets stored to a pending_money variable
 	i.
 If bankrupt? then computer loses money ii.
 If Lose_a_turn? then it becomes player's turn